Protocol Submission Procedures

 III.
 Preparation of Protocol

-- Current forms for new protocols and three year renewals, including all required appendices, can be obtained from the RPO webpages
+- Current forms for new protocols and three year renewals, can be obtained from the RPO webpages

 - Consultation with a campus veterinarian is required for all research projects that have the potential for producing pain or distress (i.e., USDA pain categories D or E).
 After consultation the veterinarians are available to provide a "pre-review" of the draft protocol, if requested.